-When the Telnet is enabled, other M2M protocols are disabled except SNMP after clicking Save changes.
+When the Telnet is enabled, other M2M protocols are disabled except SNMP.
+After clicking Save changes, the notification message about the deactivation of the other protocol appears.

 Start Telnet connection to a NETIO device IP address and its Telnet port